-- 7.11.1 When in the Native mode, the Program Bank register (PBR) is cleared to 00 when a hardware interrupt, BRK or COP is executed.
-In the Native mode, previous PBR contents are automatically saved on Stack. - 7.11.2 In the Emulation mode, the PBR and DBR registers are cleared to 00 when a hardware interrupt, BRK or COP is executed.
-In this case, previous contents of the PBR are not automatically saved. - 7.11.3 Note that a Return from Interrupt (RTI) should always be executed from the same "mode" which originally generated the interrupt.
+7.11.1 When in the Native mode, the Program Bank register (PBR) is cleared to 00 when a hardware interrupt, BRK or COP is executed.
+In the Native mode, previous PBR contents are automatically saved on Stack.

+7.11.2 In Emulation Mode the PBR register is cleared to 00 when a hardware interrupt, BRK or COP is executed.
+In this case, previous contents of the PBR are not automatically saved.

+7.11.3 Note that a Return from Interrupt (RTI) should always be executed from the same "mode" which originally generated the interrupt.